TissUUmaps/TissUUmaps/README.md

-# FlaskTissUUmaps
+# Standalone TissUUmaps
-FlaskTissUUmaps is a minimal python server for [TissUUmaps](https://tissuumaps.research.it.uu.se/) using Flask.
+Standalone TissUUmaps is [TissUUmaps](https://tissuumaps.research.it.uu.se/) running locally on your computer.

 ## Differences with TissUUmaps

 ### Image format
-FlaskTissUUmaps allows to visualize all images from a folder and sub-folders in TissUUmaps.
-By using a minimal deepzoom server, FlaskTissUUmaps removes the need for creating DZI files of every image.
+Standalone TissUUmaps can open images directly in TissUUmaps.
+By using a minimal deepzoom flask server, Standalone TissUUmaps removes the need for creating DZI files of every image.

-FlaskTissUUmaps can read whole slide images in any format recognized by the [OpenSlide library](https://openslide.org/api/python/#openslide-python):
+Standalone TissUUmaps can read whole slide images in any format recognized by the [OpenSlide library](https://openslide.org/api/python/#openslide-python):
  * Aperio (.svs, .tif)
  * Hamamatsu (.ndpi, .vms, .vmu)
  * Leica (.scn)